Please read additional details below about each program.

 Advanced Student Flight Opportunity

-RockSat-X is a program for students to design, build, and fly a sounding rocket experiment on a Terrier-Improved Malemute sounding rocket.
-Each experiment is integrated onto an aluminum deck that will be fully exposed to the space environment at apogee (150-170km) upon despin and skin ejection, providing a microgravity environment to experimenters.
-Each experiment is provided with a power and telemetry interface.
-Experiments can also be pointed at a target during the flight.
+RockSat is a program for students to design, build, and fly a sounding rocket experiment on a Terrier-Improved Malemute sounding rocket.
+Each experiment is integrated onto an aluminum deck that will be fully exposed to the space environment at apogee (150-170km) upon despin and skin ejection, providing a low-level microgravity environment to experimenters.
+Each experiment is provided with a power and customized timed events throughout the flight.
+RockSat is designed to be recovered after launch.

 Grand cHallenge MesOsphere Student rockeT